Call-center operator laying off nearly 800 in Tucson

-California-based Concentrix Corp. filed a notice with the state recently, saying that 785 workers would be affected by a mass layoff at the company’s call center at 3760 N. Commerce Drive, just west of Interstate 10 north of West Prince Road.
+California-based Concentrix Corp. filed a notice with the state recently, saying that 785 workers would be affected by a mass layoff at the company’s call center at 3760 N. Commerce Drive, near Interstate 10 and West Prince Road.

 The company did not respond to a request for comment on Monday.